-(d) Instructions must accompany the vote-by-mail ballot affidavit in substantially the following form:
+(c) Instructions must accompany the cure affidavit in substantially the following form:

-READ THESE INSTRUCTIONS CAREFULLY BEFORE COMPLETING THE AFFIDAVIT.
+READ THESE INSTRUCTIONS CAREFULLY BE-FORE COMPLETING THE AFFIDAVIT.
 FAILURE TO FOLLOW THESE INSTRUCTIONS MAY CAUSE YOUR BALLOT NOT TO COUNT.

-- 1. In order to ensure that your vote-by-mail ballot will be counted, your affidavit should be completed and returned as soon as possible so that it can reach the supervisor of elections of the county in which your precinct is located no later than 5 p.m. on the 2nd day before the election. - 2.
-You must sign your name on the line above (Voter's Signature). - 3.
+- 1. In order to ensure that your vote-by-mail ballot will be counted, your affidavit should be completed and returned as soon as possible so that it can reach the supervisor of elections of the county in which your precinct is located no later than 5 p.m. on the day before the election. - You must sign your name on the line above (Voter's Signature). - 3.
 You must make a copy of one of the following forms of identification: - a.
-Identification that includes your name and photograph: United States passport; debit or credit card; military identification; student identification; retirement center identification; neighborhood association identification; public assistance identification; veteran health identification card issued by the United States Department of Veterans Affairs; a Florida license to carry a concealed weapon or firearm; or an employee identification card issued by any branch, department, agency, or entity of the Federal Government, the state, a county, or a municipality; or - b.
-Identification that shows your name and current residence address: current utility bill, bank statement, government check, paycheck, or government document (excluding voter identification card). - 4.
+Tier 1 identification.-Current and valid identification that includes your name and photograph: Florida driver license; Florida identification card issued by the Department of Highway Safety and Motor Vehicles; United States passport; debit or credit card; military identification; student identification; retirement center identification; neighborhood association identification; public assistance identification; veteran health identification card issued by the United States Department of Veterans Affairs; a Florida license to carry a concealed weapon or firearm; or an employee identification card issued by any branch, department, agency, or entity of the Federal Government, the state, a county, or a municipality; or - b.
+Tier 2 identification.-ONLY IF YOU DO NOT HAVE A TIER 1 FORM OF IDENTIFICATION, identification that shows your name and current residence address: current utility bill, bank statement, government check, paycheck, or government document (excluding voter identification card). - 4.
 Place the envelope bearing the affidavit into a mailing envelope addressed to the supervisor.
 Insert a copy of your identification in the mailing envelope.
 Mail, deliver, or have delivered the completed affidavit along with the copy of your identification to your county supervisor of elections.
 Be sure there is sufficient postage if mailed and that the supervisor's address is correct. - 5.
 Alternatively, you may fax or e-mail your completed affidavit and a copy of your identification to the supervisor of elections.
 If e-mailing, please provide these documents as attachments.

-- (e) The department and each supervisor shall include the affidavit and instructions on their respective websites.
-The supervisor must include his or her office's mailing address, e-mail address, and fax number on the page containing the affidavit instructions; the department's instruction page must include the office mailing addresses, e-mail addresses, and fax numbers of all supervisors of elections or provide a conspicuous link to such addresses. - The supervisor shall attach each affidavit received to the appropriate vote-by-mail ballot mailing envelope.
+- (d) The department and each supervisor shall include the affidavit and instructions on their respective websites.
+The supervisor must include his or her office's mailing address, e-mail address, and fax number on the page containing the affidavit instructions; the department's instruction page must include the office mailing addresses, e-mail addresses, and fax numbers of all supervisors of elections or provide a conspicuous link to such addresses. - (e) The supervisor shall attach each affidavit received to the appropriate vote-by-mail ballot mailing envelope. - (f) After all election results on the ballot have been certified, the supervisor shall, on behalf of the county canvassing board, notify each elector whose ballot has been rejected as illegal and provide the specific reason the ballot was rejected.
+In addition, the supervisor shall mail a voter registration application to the elector to be completed indicating the elector's current signature if the signature on the voter's certificate or cure affidavit did not match the elector's signature in the registration books or precinct register.
+This section does not prohibit the supervisor from providing additional methods for updating an elector's signature.